easonjim/spring-boot-shell/run/README.md

 ```
 and use bash ./run.sh start application,the active is ${SPRING_BOOT_ACTIVE_ENV}.
 ## (SysV) register sysvinit script in system when system startup after auto start this application
-tip: register this script user must have sudo permission!
+tips: register this script user must have sudo permission!
 The system first time startup use root run this service, but run user is your setting like this www-data.
 So, if use www-data user run this service you must use sudo!
 ```shell
 # run this script use is www-data
 # create